torresdigital/firefox-developer-sh/README.md

 ###  How to install / Como instalar

 ####  🌀 Firefox Developer Edition English Version.
-To install, just copy and past this code on you terminal.
-To see how to: just see the video below.

 ### 1 - Git and  Download
-just use this command, copy and paste on your terminal. <br> (( copie e cole o comando abaixo no seu terminal, clique nos dois pequenos quadrados na direita para copiar todo o comnando ))
+just use this command, copy and paste on your terminal.

 ```
 git clone https://github.com/atorresbr/completely-uninstall-lamp-on-ubuntu.git &&